 I am annoyed by those who would suggest that Davyd’s actions were selfish or weak.
 People who say such things reveal how little they know about mental illness.
 They are ignorant of depression and the physical repercussions it presents.
 Their comments are callous and glib — demonstrating a perspective about life that lacks true empathy or understanding.

-In these last twelve months I have attended several suicide survivor support groups, and often there are those who talk about suicide as though our loved ones had a choice in the matter.
-But in most cases I don't believe that.
+Even in my survivor support groups there are those who talk about suicide as though our loved ones had a choice in the matter.
+But in most cases I don’t believe that.
 In this case, there was something happening with Davyd, with his consciousness, with the chemicals in his brain, that was no longer within his conscious ability to fight.
 Earlier in my life I have seen people succumb to other kinds of illness, more overtly physical diseases, like pneumonia or cancer.
 They grew too weak to fight it; there was a point of giving up to processes that are beyond conscious decision-making.

 In those kinds of cases we don’t say things like, “Why was this person so selfish?
 Why did this person choose to die of cancer?”
 They didn’t, of course.
 They succumbed to forces that were beyond their control.

 I have come to feel that when people truly reach the point where they are willing to override their own survival instinct, then there’s very little anyone can do.
 I have talked to many suicide survivors, read many accounts, read a lot about mental illness.
 It seems to be progressive, like a virus, and one of the foremost indications of a truly suicidal personality is distorted thinking.
 Something mysterious is happening with the brain, something that is beyond our present understanding.